 In addition to the lockers, there is also a bike pump and repair stand located on site to help with minor repairs and punctures.
 This is free to use and available 24 hours a day.

-Members will be expected to pay a £25 key deposit, which is refundable when leaving the scheme.
+Members will be expected to pay an annual fee of £40, as well as a £25 key deposit, which is refundable when leaving the scheme.

 If you are interested in joining the Park and Pedal scheme, please email firstname.lastname@example.org with your name and contact details.
 If all lockers are full, we will be able to add you to a waiting list for when one becomes available.
 If this pilot project is successful, locker numbers may increase or it may be expanded to other sites across Salford and Greater Manchester.